nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 The number of seconds to retain the latest version that is fetched from the GitHub API before automatically invalidating it and fetching it from the API again.

 !!! warning
     This must be set to at least one hour (`3600` seconds).
-Setting it to a value lower this is an error.
+Setting it to a value lower than this is an error.

 ---